Edinburgh-College-of-Art/dynamic-web-design/docs/_setup/local-php.md

 ---
 layout: page
-title: Local PHP
+title: Local PHP (Optional)
 course: Dynamic Web Design
-order: 3
+order: 6
 ---

 Sometimes it's nice to test out ideas on your own or just as a means of [Staging](https://en.wikipedia.org/wiki/Deployment_environment#Staging) before uploading to your web server.
 Here are a few ways you can run php locally to do some debugging.